2428690

 In other news here are a few articles you might also like...

-First ParadropVR installation opens in the UK
+ParadropVR opens at the RAF Museum Midlands, UK

 First ParadropVR Pod installation opens in the UK